jmendoza417/Global_Education/README.md

 This project aim to explore, the status of education in different countries and regions, identifying disparities and trends.
 Also identify gender disparities based differences in education, including out-of-school rates and literacy;
-Use completion rates to assess the effectiveness of education policies.
+Use completion rates to compare the effectiveness of education policies.

 The data set was obtined from https://www.kaggle.com/datasets/nelgiriyewithana/world-educational-data.